“Art inspires people to do good, be good,”- Rouble Nagi

 Rouble Nagi is an artist and social worker who started the initiative Misaal Mumbai to change the way slums in Mumbai, India are looked down upon as a big blot to the city and a big contrast to the clean and organized metropolitan.
 Rouble began her project with Paint Dharavi in 2012 and later took it further to Bandra West where Nagi along with her team including locals and residents, painted over 285 houses.
 The areas covered under this initiative include Jaffar Baba Colony, Mount Mary, and Bandra West.

 Rouble Nagi hails from army background.
 She has traveled all of India with her family due to her father’s transfers.
 Her broad outlook is also a result of her vast exposure to different cultures of India.
 Her husband also supports her in all her works.
 Due to Rouble’s initiative, the slums of Mumbai which earlier looked lifeless and home to acute poverty soon converted into a big canvas and the results were outstanding.
-A repulsive site soon turned into a beautiful sight and eye catching due to its rainbow colours as a result of Rouble’s endeavor.
+A repulsive site soon turned into a beautiful sight and eye-catching due to its rainbow colors as a result of Rouble’s endeavor.

 Rouble Nagi believes that until the interest of an artist shifts from the personal sensation to a sense of communal service, his work cannot grow.
 An artist’s work cannot take on real greatness until it bears the burden of people.
 She took the initiative to change the lives of the slum dwellers and fill them with a sense of community ownership.
 Working in the slums Rouble came face to face with the grim reality of their dwelling and so Misaal Mumbai started waterproofing the slum roofs along with their beautification.
 This initiative has been expanding as Rouble Nagi has taken charge of the slums of Mumbai and is determined to change the living conditions there.